HenriRa/tes1/README.md

 # Telia E-shop Backend API

 A RESTful API for managing products, stock, orders and customers/users in an e-commerce shop.
-Built with Java, Spring Boot (initialized with Spring Ini), and JPA.
+Built with Java, Spring Boot (bootstrapped with [Spring Initializr](https://start.spring.io/)), and JPA.

 ## Table of Contents